Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Ole Miss and its opponents have gone over the current 54.5-point total in five of 11 games (45.5%) this season.

-- Baylor has combined with its opponents to score more than 54.5 points in six of 13 games this season.
+- Ole Miss and its opponents have combined to score more than 54.5 points in five of 11 games this season.

-- Saturday's over/under is 13.9 points lower than the two team's combined 68.4 points per game average.

-- This contest's over/under is 10.3 points greater than the 44.2 these two squads combine to allow per game this season.

 Ole Miss Stats and Trends

-- The Rebels have an against the spread record of 5-2 in their seven games as a favorite of 0 points or more so far this season.
+- The Rebels are 5-2 ATS when favored by 0 points or more this season.

-- Ole Miss' games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Ole Miss' games this year have gone over the total in three out of 11 opportunities (27.3%).

-- Ole Miss is 7-3 against the spread and 10-1 overall when the team totals more than 348.5 yards.
+- In games that Ole Miss piles up over 348.5 yards, the team is 7-3 against the spread and 10-1 overall.

-- This year, the Rebels have nine turnovers, 15 fewer than the Bears have takeaways (24).
+- The Rebels have turned the ball over nine times this season, 15 fewer than the Bears have forced (24).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.